gearglow/ReptiliaWithATwist/The List.md

 "That model really doesn't do the real thing justice," Neville commented.

-"We're gonna need brooms," Ginny said.
+"We're gonna need more brooms," Ginny said.

 Elysia grinned.
 "Maybe not.
 I've got a new spell to show you all."